Canning Honey Pickled Radishes

 - Thinly slice radishes with mandoline slicer.

-- Add sliced radishes to large glass or stainless steel bowl with 2.5 cups water and 2 TB salt.
+- Add sliced radishes to large glass or stainless steel bowl with 2.5 cups water and 2 tablespoons salt.
 Cover and chill for 1-2 hours.

 - Sterilize 6-8 half pint canning jars.